Understand your Data

 InSights will help your Data tell you its Stories.
 It is those stories that bring greater understanding.
 And it is with understanding that knowledge comes.
 InSights unique interface and data visualization features offers the user a multitude of ways of viewing and interpreting their data.

-InSights Into Data Ad-Hoc reporting, charting capabilities and export features will allow you to generate better reports - faster.
+InSights Into Data ad-hoc reporting, ad-hoc dashboards, charting capabilities and export features will allow you to view and understand your data faster than ever before.

 Learn from your Data...